Michael-Maina/simple_shell/README.md

   - write (man 2 write)

 ## Compilation
-The shell is be compiled this way:
+The shell is to be compiled this way:

 '''
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh